 Third, timelines can capture interactions with a range of organisations.
 This encourages people to consider the impact of organisations other than their own, broadening the range of available options and providing a point around which to collaborate.

 Resources are available for the construction of other timelines

-SIA have developed a collection of resources that others can use for investigating other timelines.
+SWA have published a collection of resources that can be used for investigating other timelines.
 These include research guidance, data assembly code and documentation, and a visualisation tool.